LOGOS

 Zecharia Sitchin The Twelfth Planet

-Beside the light from the supernova exploding in Vela …. which incidentally is now the small pulsating radio source Vela X, whose discovery by modern astonomers initially caused world wide speculation of contact with extraterrestials …. the Sumerians record the landing of the Nefilim , the first of whom was named Enki or Ea, the serpent god, mankind’s benefactor and bringer of knowledge.
-According to the Sumerians he, initially a she, was the first emmisary of an immortal race of beings whose task it was to aid humanity in the preparation of a garden fit for gods to walk in.
-A scout for a fleeing party of extraterrestrials no doubt?
-Seeking a port of call safe from the deadly radiation of the supernova.
+Beside the light from the supernova exploding in Vela …. which incidentally is now the small pulsating radio source Vela X, whose discovery by modern astonomers initially caused world wide speculation of contact with extraterrestials …. the Sumerians record the landing of the Nefilim, the first of whom was named Enki or Ea, the serpent god, mankind’s benefactor and bringer of knowledge.
+According to the Sumerians he, initially a she, was the first emmisary of an immortal race of beings and had been tasked with aiding humanity in the preparation of a garden fit for gods to walk in.
+A scout for a fleeing party of extraterrestrials in search of a safe port of call, far enough away from the deadly radiation sweeping out across the galaxy to perhaps settle down and call home?

-In response to Enlil’s expropriation of the deluge, Enki, who is bound by oath on pain of death not to tell of the impending doom, nevertheless sends mysterious instructions to his protege Ziusudra.
+In response to Enlil’s expropriation of the coming deluge as ‘his’ punishment for the crime of freedom, Enki is bound by oath on “pain of death” not to tell humanity of their impending doom, but nevertheless sends mysterious instructions to his protege Ziusudra.
 Advising him to construct a large, sealed, submersible ark.
-Not exactly breaking his word but good as, and of course as events unfold the subterfuge is inevitably found out.
-Fortunately, unlike Enlil, Enki is no fool.
-For on witnessing the destruction it only then occurs to Enlil that they now have no source of sustenance; ‘calamity upon calamity what are they to do?’.
-Enki’s reward for saving the gene pool from annihilation is to commute the sentence and merely banish Ea/Enki to the underworld, and I guess we all know the rest.
+Not exactly breaking his word but good as, and of course as events unfold the subterfuge inevitably reveals itself.
+Fortunately, unlike Enlil, Enki is no fool, he has forward thinking and can think ahead.
+On witnessing the extent of nature’s wrath it only then occurs to Enlil that this is a catastrophe for them too; ‘calamity upon calamity what are they to do?’.
+Enki’s reward for saving the gene pool from annihilation is to have the sentence of death commuted and is banished to the underworld, and I guess we know the rest.

-The myths of betrayal by both humanity and the gods, of destruction and the fall, of smashed tablets and all the rest, only come after the Sumerians own demise, not before.
+The myths of betrayal by both humanity and the gods, of destruction and the fall, of smashed tablets and all the rest, these elements of the narrative only come after the Sumerians demise, not before.

 But what do we know of the Sumerian world view?
-Their existance was only confirmed in the 1930′s.
-Decipherment of their writings is more inferred than actual.
+Their existance was only confirmed in the 1930’s.
+Decipherment of their writings is more inferred than proven.
 We’ve barely begun to index let alone interpret their huge depository of records.
-One city appeared to have been devoted solely to the recording of data, where we’ve uncovered tens of thousands of cylinder seals.
+One city appeared to have been devoted entirely to the recording and storage of data, where we’ve uncovered tens of thousands of cylinder seals.
 Unfortunately when their civilisation was finally put to the sword their language and people vanish from history.
 The effect was to precipitate a thousand year dark age before the local peoples dared resuscitate a taste for monumental civilisations.
+Greek culture and their penchant for city states reopened the Sumerian agenda.
+But even they only claimed to be blowing on dying embers.
+Not until the so-called Renaissance Age, again built on and sustained by “free” city states, does the curve of innovation resume it’s climb, over taking and surpassing the Sumerian project.

 The prime function of the Sumerian social structure was to lift humanity up by its bootstraps.
 The priesthood organised the logistics of building cities as servants not masters of the people.
-Their reward lay in the ziggurat or holy mountain at the heart of the city, on whose summit, on completion of the initiation rites, they would come face to face with the god whose home it now was.
-The completion of each new city heralding the entrapment of yet one more God.
-Free to fly from summit to summit, the top tier being roofless, but ever bound to return for nourishment by the people.
+Their reward lay in the ziggurat or holy mountain at the heart of the surrounding metropolis, on whose summit, on completion of the initiation rites, they would come face to face with the gods.
+The completion of each new node in the network heralding the induction of yet one more deity to team Sumer.
+Free to fly between summits, the top tier being walled yet roofless, these heavenly encounters with deities mediated and seeped into the social psyche.
+The priests were our umbilical cord to divinity, reflecting back our godhood and showing the way forward.

-And the success of the project drew in the semi-nomadic semitic tribes out of Asia, who are gradually assimilated in as they, in turn, gradually corrupt the core enterprise.
-It took a millenium for the veneer of authority to become imposed upon the social structure.
-The warring Tribal Patriarchs elevate themselves to the status of Kings over and above the priesthood.
-The division of labour, once liberating, now offers a lever for compliance.
-Reward and punishment finally enters the dynamic.
-The only innovations now discernable are standing armies, the invention of money and the use of slavery.
-Little wonder then that when the last of the cities is finally built, the one fit for Enlil himself, the last and greatest of the gods; and no god arrives; that the mythology is rebranded, put in the past tense and takes on catastrophic proportions.
+And the dramatic success of the project sucked in the semi-nomadic semitic tribes out of Asia, who are gradually assimilated whilst inadvertently corrupting the core enterprise.
+It took a millenium for the veneer of authority to impose itself upon the social structure in defiance rather than allegiance to consensual politics.
+Disgruntled Tribal Patriarchs elevate themselves over and above the priesthood.
+Authority assumes the force of arms as temporal power shatters the ties of social cohesion.
+The division of labour, once liberating , becomes a lever for compliance enforceable until death.
+Reward and punishment enter the social dynamic.
+The only innovations now discoverable are the raising of standing armies and the use of slavery.
+Little wonder then that when the last of the urban centres is built, supposedly fit for Enlil himself, he goes into a rage.
+It has been built on temporal rather than theological grounds, he is spoken off in the past tense and the consequence of the fraud takes on catastrophic proportions.

-In the original Sumerian world view the temporal and spiritual realms had been co-joined, inseperable and as one.
-The experience of dichotomy between the mundane and transcendant being rendered illusory through the action of creativity or ritual marriage, whereby consciousness is able to subjugate material reality to its own ends rather than be subject to its constraints, merely surviving.
+In the original Sumerian world view the temporal and spiritual realms are co-joined, inseparable and are as one in a state of mutual dependence.
+The Sumerian belief system viewed birth as a differentiation and life as the race before death to reveal the underlying connectivity.
+The mundane experience of separate existences being rendered illusory through the action of creativity or ritual marriage, whereby consciousness is able to subjugate material reality to its own ends rather than be subjected to the constraints of merely surviving.

 Joseph Campbell The Masks of God

-We have all seen a rainbow but few experience the phenomena as a sensation in the mind not outside it.
-Yet rainbows aren’t solely external phenomena but rely upon a subject to witness them, each witness seeing a marginally different rainbow from the next, in accordance with their location in the relationship between eye, light and raindrops.
+We have all seen a rainbow but few experience the phenomena as a sensation purely of the mind and not outside of it.
+Yet rainbows aren’t solely external phenomena, they rely upon a subject to be witness, each seeing a marginally different rainbow from the next, each in accordance with their location in the spatial relationship of eye, light and raindrops.
+The viewpoint is linear and directional and the vision planar.
+Each is only viewing a portion of the greater spacial rainbow.
+If only a rainbow could be viewed from all positions available.

-The experience of separation between self and objective reality is based on a failure to see the relativity between voluntary and involuntary behaviour.
+The experience of separation between the sense of self and objective reality is based on a failure to see the relativity between voluntary and involuntary behaviour.
 Thus the reliance in many self-improvement programmes on techniques involving breathing exercises.
 Once mind is brought to bear on autonomous, non-conscious behaviour an ironic loss of spontaneity occurs.
-The question of ‘free will’ or ‘determinism’, of fate or destiny, is at the heart of the human condition.
+The nagging question of ‘free will’ or ‘determinism’ captured by clinical psychologists, or that of fate versus destiny in the roll of a dice, resides at the heart of the human condition.
 For most people consciousness is equated with ‘being’ in a self-reflective state.
-In truth it is surely that state of ‘non-being’ when we are seemingly oblivious of our sense of consciousness, that is the more real?
+In truth it is surely that state of ‘non-being’ when we are seemingly oblivious of our sense of consciousness, lost to ourselves, that is by far the more real?

 “We feel that our actions are voluntary when they follow a decision, and involuntary when they happen without decision.
 But if decision itself were voluntary, every decision would have to be preceded by a decision to decide – an infinite regression which fortunately does not occur.
 Oddly enough, if we had to decide to decide, we would not be free to decide.
 We are free to decide because decision ‘happens’.
 We just decide without having the faintest understanding of how we do it.
 In fact, it is neither voluntary nor involuntary.